PostHog/posthog.com/contents/blog/north-star-metrics.md

 North Star metrics can and should change over time.
 What makes sense for an early-stage start-up won't be the same for an established business, so it's a metric that should be interrogated frequently to ensure it's still the right one for you.

 > This article is part of our [PostHog Academy series](/blog/categories/posthog-academy) where we explain the fundamentals of product analytics.
-Andy Vandervell leads content marketing at PostHog.
-Prior to PostHog he spend over a decade in various roles within the publishing indutry, including stints at Condé Nast and Time Inc.

 ### Examples of good North Star metrics